juanzabala06/segment-poc/README.md

 This project demonstrates a test app that integrates Python with HubSpot and Segment.
 It includes sample mappings for contacts, deals, and custom events using Segment and HubSpot's Cloud Mode actions.

 ---
+## Run the Notebook in Google Colab (Recommended)

+For convenience, you can run the notebook in Google Colab using the following link:
+Run in Google Colab

+This version of the notebook has been modified to simplify execution:

+The requirements.txt file and the dummies.py file are not required.

+The Segment Write Key can be declared inline within the notebook for quick setup.

 ## **Prerequisites**